Save Darfur Coalition: Dream for Darfur

 The Olympic Dream for Darfur campaign, initiated in the lead-up to the 2008 Summer Olympics, aimed to draw attention to the conflict in Darfur and press China to reconsider its support for Sudan's regime.
-The campaign organized a symbolic relay, with genocide survivors and activists, including Mia Farrow, visiting various countries like Rwanda, Armenia, Germany, Bosnia and Herzegovina, and Cambodia.
+The campaign organized a symbolic relay, with genocide survivors and activists, including Mia Farrow, visiting various countries such as: Rwanda, Armenia, Germany, Bosnia and Herzegovina, and Cambodia.

 In September 2007, a U.S.-based relay was launched, led by Jill Savitt and Mia Farrow, and supported by organizations like GI-Net, the Save Darfur Coalition, and the Enough Project.
 The primary goal was to make foreign policy information more accessible to citizens and engage them in the cause.

 The Dream for Darfur team urged major Olympic Games sponsors, such as McDonald's, Anheuser-Busch, Microsoft, and Volkswagen, to privately engage with Chinese officials regarding their concerns about the situation in Darfur.
 The campaign's efforts also led to Steven Spielberg's decision to resign as the creative consultant for the opening ceremonies.

 Merger

 In 2011, in order to create a more effective and collective voice dedicated to preventing and eliminating genocidal violence, the Genocide Intervention Network and the Save Darfur Coalition merged to establish United to End Genocide.
-The merger created the largest anti-genocide campaign that encompasses a membership base of over 800,000 global activists, a mass student movement, and a network of institutional investors with over $700 billion in assets.
+The merger created a large anti-genocide campaign that encompasses a membership base of over 800,000 global activists, a mass student movement, and a network of institutional investors with over $700 billion in assets.